micahasowata/me/src/pages/posts/hello-world.md

   alt: "The Astro logo on a dark background with a pink glow."
 tags: ["astro", "blogging", "learning in public"]
 ---

-# Hello World

-Published on: June 25, 2024

 Isn't it cool